mike35x95x1/hydra-modeler/README.md

 Hydra-Modeler solves the problem of **reconstructing nested structures** from flat row results:

-- Query builders (e.g., Kysely) and SQL joins return denormalized rows
+- Query builders (e.g., Kysely) and SQL joins return denormalized rows.
+Some dialects support nested json by subqueries some don't.
-- You often want a **tree of objects** that matches your domain model
+- You often want a **tree of objects** that matches your domain model regardless framework used.
 - ORMs solve this but lock you into heavy abstractions — Hydra-Modeler gives you **just the hydration** part

 This makes it ideal for: